Search the Community

 Showing results for tags 'Orhan Pamuk'.

 My Name is Red - Orhan Pamuk - 2001 Every year, when the new nobel prize winners are announced, I wait eagerly for the one for literature.
 Seldom have I been disappointed with their books.
 This year is no exception.
 Orhan Pamuk is one of those rare authors who seems to have reinvented the art of writing.
 His style is quite unique.
 Even though he settles his story in the 13th century, it applies actual problems and facts in a way nobody else seems to be able to do.
 I can't wait to read more of his books, he is absolutely fabulous.
-I started this thread in January
+I started this thread in January but it was lost in the crash.

 This was a really good read, the story is based on a mans return to a Turkish village where there has been a large number of teen girl suicides, and also a group of Turkish girls who all insist on wearing their headscarves as a political message as they have been banned in local schools and colleges.
 He goes back to the village under the pretence of writing an articla about these issues, but secretly to see the now divorced girl he fancied in college.
 I thought the author successfully managed to combine the two opposing parts of the story together, love and politics.
 Recommended